A simple list of all categories in the 31st Quill Awards is available here.

 Grant Hattam Quill for Investigative Journalism, sponsored by HWT

-This award is open to all media.
-It is awarded for work judged to be an outstanding example of investigative journalism.
-That work should uphold the right of journalists to publish or broadcast material in the public interest under difficult circumstances, including legal restraints.
+This award recognises an outstanding example of investigative journalism.
+Work entered should uphold the right of journalists to publish or broadcast material in the public interest under difficult circumstances, including legal restraints.

-Entrants should provide one main piece of work and, optionally, one or two supporting pieces.
+[Entrants are asked to submit one main piece of work and, optionally, one or two supporting pieces.]

 Enter now

-Entrants are asked to provide a primary piece of work and may submit one or two other supporting pieces of work.
-An item that constitutes or forms part of an entry in this category may also be entered in one further category.
+[Entrants are asked to submit a primary piece of work and may submit one or two other supporting pieces of work.]

 Enter now